builders-blueprint-series/from-coder-to-engineer/front/contents-at-a-glance.md

 # Contents at a glance

 Chapter 1: Coding is Easy.
 Engineering is Hard
-Chapter 2: Embrace the Compiler, not the Code Review Chapter 3: Development Fundamentals
+Chapter 2: Embrace the Compiler, Not the Code Review Chapter 3: Development Fundamentals
 Chapter 4: Principles to Live By
 Chapter 5: Patterns to Remember